 How do I prepare for my hospital admission?

-Eve Health reception will provide you with a hospital booklet to assist with preparing for your admission.
+Eve Health reception will provide you with a hospital booklet or a link to online admission forms to assist with preparing for your admission.
 Should you have any specific hospital related questions, pre-admission clinic nurses at your chosen hospital are available to discuss concerns and answer questions about your hospital stay.
 Alternatively, the nursing team at Eve Health can assist or direct you to the appropriate person.

 When should I stop eating and drinking before procedures requiring an anaesthetic?